Frustration of purpose

-However, if the Tibetan Speckled Lizard suddenly goes extinct, Emily may be excused from performing the contract because Larry knew her primary purpose for entering into the lease was to serve Tibetan Speckled Lizard, and the purpose has been frustrated.
+However, if the Tibetan Speckled Lizard suddenly goes extinct, or if a law is passed banning its commercial exploitation, Emily may be excused from performing the contract because Larry knew her primary purpose for entering into the lease was to serve Tibetan Speckled Lizard, and the purpose has been frustrated.
 In the second scenario, the parties could still carry out their obligations under the lease, but one of them no longer has a reason to.

-The Restatement (Second) of Contracts, Section 265, defines frustration of purpose:
+In United States jurisprudence, the Restatement (Second) of Contracts, Section 265, defines frustration of purpose:

 Where, after a contract is made, a party's principal purpose is substantially frustrated without his fault by the occurrence of an event the non-occurrence of which was a basic assumption on which the contract was made, his remaining duties to render performance are discharged, unless the language or circumstances [of the contract] indicate the contrary.

 A circumstance is not deemed to be a "basic assumption on which the contract is made" unless the change in circumstances could not have been reasonably foreseen at the time the contract was made.
 As a result, it is rarely invoked successfully.
 Successful invocations usually come in waves during times of substantial tumult, such as after the passage of Prohibition, when bars and taverns no longer had a reason for their leases, or during major wars, when demand for many consumer goods and services drops far below what is normal.

 If the defense is successfully invoked, the contract is terminated, and the parties are left as they are at the time of the litigation.